onegronm/Docker/README.md

 ```

 ## Sharing the App
-1. Create the repository in DockerHub.
+1. Create the repository on Docker Hub.

 2. Login.
 ```shell